NBChub/bgcflow_tutorial/_episodes/01-introduction.md

-  init        Create projects or initiate BGCFlow config from template. pipelines   Get description of available pipelines from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Serve static HTML report or other utilities (Metabase, etc.).
+  init        Create projects or initiate BGCFlow config from template. pipelines   Get description of available pipelines from BGCFlow. run         A snakemake CLI wrapper to run BGCFlow. serve       Serve static HTML report or other utilities (Metabase,... sync        Upload and sync DuckDB database to Metabase.
 ```

 ### Additional pre-requisites